zio/zio-metrics-connectors/docs/getting-started.md

 title: "Getting Started"
 ---

-ZIO ZMX lets you observe everything that goes on in your ZIO application.
+ZIO Metrics lets you observe everything that goes on in your ZIO application.

 Tests are important for verifying the correctness of the code we write.
 However, when we go into production conditions are inevitably different than in testing and we need to know what is going on in our application in real time so we